Thursday, February 02, 2012

 Shipping Tar Sands crude to China seems crassly reckless.
 Aside from the certain toxic spill, there is the question of careful control of the toxic wastes from refining.
 China has contractors who dump wastes into the sea.
 Very profitable but not wise unless you have a clean planet to move to.

 So the clever One percent, [Chevron, Exxon, Shell, Cinepec, etc], may consider keeping jobs in Canada, shipping cleaner value-added products and calming the rush to quick dirty profits via ill advised pipelines.
 One can only hope.
-They control Harper.
-We influence very few.
+They control Harper via funding elections.
+We the sheeple influence very few.

 PS.
 Remember the BP Gulf Oil Spill?